ax-i-om/bitcrook/README.md

 ### Testing

 GoSeek is currently passing all tests; however, I have provided instructions for properly running the tests if you would like to do so.
+Some tests may not function properly without their corresponding API keys.

 1. In the root directory of GoSeek, create a file named `keyconfig.json`
 2. In `keyconfig.json`, paste the following text: